Waboodoo/HTTP-Shortcuts/docs/privacy-policy.md

 ### Location Access
 The app may request the permission to access your device's physical location.
 This is used for 2 specific features only, both of which are non-essential and completely optional to use:

-- Checking the SSID of the wifi the device is currently connected to
+- Checking the SSID of the Wi-Fi the device is currently connected to
 - Using the [`getLocation()`](scripting#get-location) function for Scripting